Naaabill/lab6_mac/doc/vscode.md

 # VSCode integration

 This *Howto* explains how to configure Microsoft VSCode for Cortex ARM development.

-Some parts are based on [this web site](https://hbfsrobotics.com/blog/configuring-vs-code-arm-development-stm32cubemx) that uses ST CubeMX, VSCode and Makefiles on Windows
+Sources: Some parts are based on [this web site](https://hbfsrobotics.com/blog/configuring-vs-code-arm-development-stm32cubemx) that uses ST CubeMX, VSCode and Makefiles on Windows.

 ## Prerequisites

 Here, we use:
  * a cross-compiler for the cortex ARM target (`arm-none-eabi-gcc`)
- * a tool to handle the project (compilation/flash recipes): `cmake`
+ * a tool to handle the project (compilation/flash recipes): `cmake` (+`Ninja` on Windows)
- * a tool to upload and debug on the target: `st-link`
+ * a tool to upload and debug on the target: `st-link` (+its driver on Windows).

 You can find [here](./tools.md) some information to install these tools.